ronnypdev/ronnypdev/README.md

 # Hi!
 I'm Ron

-I'm Product Focused Software Engineer, I'm passionate about crafting software that adds value and impacts people in their every day lives in a positive way.
+I'm passionate about crafting software that adds value and impacts people in their every day lives in a positive way.

 ## About Me